-A short while ago, it was mentioned to me, by a professional who has years of experience working with mentally disabled children, that my youngest granddaughter thinks in Black and White.
+A short while ago, it was mentioned to me, by a professional who has years of experience working with mentally disabled children, that one of my granddaughters thinks in Black and White.

-And not only is she a Black and White Thinker but I also discovered that Narcissistic Personality Disorder often goes hand in hand with Black and White Thinking and my granddaughter constantly exhibits narcissistic traits which include:
+I also discovered that Narcissistic Personality Disorder often goes hand in hand with Black and White Thinking and might exhibit through the following traits:

 - Believing you are superior to others